UofUEpiBio/PHS-7045-egga/README.md

     > to explore the impact of land use and land cover changes on bee
     > populations, and synthesised information about the modelled
     > systems, modelling approaches, and key model characteristics …

-2.  **Advancing the understanding and treatment of post-traumatic stress disorder with computational modelling.**

-    Birkeland MS, Sundnes J.

-    Eur J Psychotraumatol.
-2024 Jun 27:2360814. doi:
-    10.1080/20008066.2024.2360814.
-Online ahead of print.

-    > In this paper, we propose that one way forward is to use
-    > computational modelling to formulate more precise theories of PTSD
-    > that can be evaluated by (1) assessing whether the model can
-    > explain fundamental phenomena related to PTSD, and (2) comparing
-    > simulated outcom …

-3.  **Enhancing Clinical Validation for Early Cardiovascular Disease Prediction through Simulation, AI, and Web Technology.**

-    Sufian MA, Hamzi W, Zaman S, Alsadder L, Hamzi B, Varadarajan J, Azad MAK.

-    Diagnostics (Basel).
-2024 Jun 20;14(12):1308. doi:
-    10.3390/diagnostics14121308.

-    > Cardiovascular diseases (CVDs) remain a major global health
-    > challenge and a leading cause of mortality, highlighting the need
-    > for improved predictive models.
-We introduce an innovative
-    > agent-based dynamic simulation technique that enhances our AI
-    > models …

-4.  **Exploration of the potential of a boosted sterile insect technique to control fruit flies in mango orchards.**

-    Diouf EG, Brévault T, Ndiaye S, Piou C.

-    Pest Manag Sci.
-2024 Jun 24. doi: 10.1002/ps.8248.
-Online ahead of print.

-    > The objective of the present study was to assess the relevance of
-    > such technology to control the fruit fly Bactrocera dorsalis and
-    > fruit losses in mango orchards using.
-An agent-based simulation
-    > model named BOOSTIT was used to explore the reduction of fruit l …

-5.  **Review of the Brain’s Behaviour after Injury and Disease for Its Application in an Agent-Based Model (ABM).**

-    Irastorza-Valera L, Soria-Gómez E, Benitez JM, Montáns FJ, Saucedo-Mora L.

-    Biomimetics (Basel).
-2024 Jun 14;9(6):362. doi:
-    10.3390/biomimetics9060362.

-    > This bibliographic review aims to cover mostly findings related to
-    > changes in the physical distribution of neurons and their
-    > connections-the connectome-both structural and functional, as well
-    > as their modelling approaches.
-It does not intend to offer an
-    > extensive descripti …

-6.  **Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data.**

-    Goldstein IH, Parker DM, Jiang S, Minin VM.

-    ArXiv \[Preprint\].
-2024 Jun 21:arXiv:2308.15770v3.

-    > As a byproduct of our primary goal, we also produce a new model
-    > for estimating the effective reproduction number from case data
-    > using the same framework.
-We test this modeling framework in an
-    > agent-based simulation study with a realistic data generatin …

-7.  **Heterogeneous Thresholds, Social Ranking, and the Emergence of Vague Categories.**

-    Lawry J.

-    Artif Life.
-2024 Jun 20:1-16. doi: 10.1162/artl_a\_00442.
-Online
-    ahead of print.

-    > If thresholds are heterogeneous across a population of agents,
-    > then graded population level responses can emerge in a context in
-    > which individual responses are discrete and limited.
-In this
-    > article, I propose a threshold-based model for social learning of
-    > shared quality ca …

-8.  **Modeling the Impact of COVID-19 Mitigation Strategies in Pennsylvania, USA.**

-    Krauland MG, Roberts MS.

-    MDM Policy Pract.
-2024 Jun 20;9(1):23814683241260744. doi:
-    10.1177/23814683241260744. eCollection 2024 Jan-Jun.

-    > To estimate the impact on mortality of nonpharmaceutical
-    > interventions (NPIs) implemented early in the COVID-19 pandemic.
-    > Methods.
-We implemented an agent-based modified SEIR model of
-    > COVID-19, calibrated to match death numbers reported in
-    > Pennsylvania from J …

-9.  **Long-term resilience in wastewater management: Optimizing treated wastewater allocation with a dynamic multi-agent approach.**

-    Nazeryzadeh N, Nikoo MR, Afzali SH.

-    J Environ Manage.
-2024 Jun 22;365:121527. doi:
-    10.1016/j.jenvman.2024.121527.
-Online ahead of print.

-    > Recognizing the intricate interplays among these sectors, System
-    > Dynamics (SD) and Agent-Based Modeling (ABM) were integrated in a
-    > Complex Adaptive System (CAS) to capture the interactions and
-    > feedback mechanisms inherent within treated wastewater allocation
-    > …

-10. **Electrical signaling in three-dimensional bacterial biofilms using an agent-based fire-diffuse-fire model.**

-    Carneiro da Cunha Martorelli V, Akabuogu E, Krašovec R, Roberts IS, Waigh TA.

-    Phys Rev E. 2024 May;109(5-1):054402. doi:
-    10.1103/PhysRevE.109.054402.

-    > Agent-based models were used to describe electrical signaling in
-    > bacterial biofilms in three dimensions.
-Specifically, wavefronts
-    > of potassium ions in Escherichia coli biofilms subjected to stress
-    > from blue light were modeled from experimental data.
-El …

 ## Code of Conduct